 And since there are several steps for encryption specifically, there are probably several steps for other features in general.
 Every one of these steps complicates the web experience for developers.

 So allowing for browser plugins doesn't solve everything because some features belong in the browser itself.
 The tough part is finding the right balance, choosing which parts of the browser can be programmable and which can't.

 18. The web is hard to setup and debug

 Debugging is probably on top of programmers' minds when they're about to choose new tech to use.
 Is it easy to install?
 Will I be able to fix it when it breaks?

 Installing apps wasn't an issue with desktop apps.
 It was easy to copy a directory containing an app from one machine to another and have it run without problems.
 Moving a web app around machines is nowhere as easy.

 Every time my website breaks it's because I upgrade the web server and something goes wrong with the upgrade.
 (Same with my email server.)
 And that's if I manage to configure the web server and all the plugins it needs for a web app to begin with.
 Configuring SSL for encryption is still a gamble.
 Every time there's a web app I want to write I get deterred by the thought of setting it up.

 How did we get this far if there are so many problems with the web?
 By relying on the server.
 Today's server frameworks are the modern equivalent of highly optimizing compilers.

-Sadly no server framework can fix what's beyond the reach of the server.
+Sadly no server can fix what's beyond its reach.
 The server can't change the client.
 This problem is architectural.
 The big thing to change is the browser.